cormacj/z80-smart-disassembler/README.md

 end
 ```

-I then copied the HELLO.COM file back to my PC and disassembled it.
-This is the resulting output.
+I then copied the HELLO.COM file back to my PC.

+First I ran the generate_string_locations script using `./generate_string_locations.sh HELLO.COM 0x100`

+The .COM file on the Amstrad 18 bytes long, but when copied off the .dsk image, it was 1024 bytes long.
+The generate strings also added a lot of extra details that aren't needed, so I only used the first line.

+I also ensured the the disassembler treated the rest as code by enforcing in the template.

 My template file is:
 ```